nitasn/nitasn.github.io/little-robot/README.md

 # Little Robot

-This robot is programmed as a *coroutine*, rather than as state machine.
+This robot is programmed as a *coroutine*, rather than a state machine.

 ![Robot Simulation Clip](media/Screen-Recording.gif)

+There's an online version [here](https://nitasn.github.io/little-robot/).

+---

 In each clock tick, the robot read from its sensors, then resumes its coroutine.